Broadmoor United Methodist Church

 for children entering grades K – 6

-Ms. Schober received a Bachelor of Arts and Science degree in dance and movement exploration.
-In addition, she studied contemporary/expressionistic dancing under well known artists such as Eric Hawkins and Martha Graham.
-She has served for numerous years as a Special Education teacher in the East Baton Rouge Parish school system where she incorporated creative and rhythmic movement therapy to help remediate children with mild to severe motor deficits.
-Since moving to Houston in 2007, she has continued to serve as a Special Education teacher in the Houston school system.
-Ms. Schober has also owned and operated a dance and aerobics studio in New Orleans for eight years.
+Peggy Schober received a Bachelor of Arts and Science degree in dance and movement exploration from Northwestern State University.
+In addition, she studied contemporary/expressionistic dancing under well known artists such as Martha Graham and the Eric Hawkins Contemporary Dance Company.
+Ms. Schober has also owned and operated a dance and acrobatics studio in New Orleans for eight years.
+She has served for seventeen years as a Special Education teacher in the East Baton Rouge Parish school system where she incorporated creative and rhythmic movement therapy to help remediate children with mild to severe motor deficits.
+Upon moving to Houston in 2007, she continued to serve as a Special Education teacher in the Houston area for seven years.
+Recently retired, Ms. Schober now spends her time working out five days a week in Zumba classes, taking part in a weekly extensive Bible study, teaching a children's religious education class, and providing private acrobatic instruction to local children.

-Boomwhackers (pitched, fun instruments resembling swimming pool “noodles”) – Dr. David Shaler, Instructor
+Boomwhackers (pitched, fun instruments resembling swimming pool “noodles”) – Dr. David Shaler

 Dr. Shaler currently serves as Director of Music and Arts Ministries at Broadmoor UMC.
 He received a bachelor’s degree in music education from Bob Jones University in South Carolina, a master’s degree in music from Georgia State University, and a doctorate in choral music from the University of Iowa.
 He has served as music director at numerous churches in various states, as well as music instructor at a K-12 Christian school in Stone Mountain, Georgia.
 In addition, he was a full-time singer for five years with the professional ensemble Chanticleer.